 Next, you’ll cruise through the historic Scotia Sea to touch down on the Antarctic Peninsula.
 You’ll spend six spectacular nights on the Great White Continent, making daily shore excursions to observe the phenomenal wildlife and spellbinding scenery.
 You’ll end your grand voyage with a cruise through the iconic Drake Passage, before disembarking in Ushuaia.

-Sailing aboard a specialist ship built for the grueling Antarctic seas, you’ll be accompanied by an expert crew of historians, naturalists and marine biologists who are always on hand to answer all your questions.
+Sailing aboard a specialist ship built for the gruelling Antarctic seas, you’ll be accompanied by an expert crew of historians, naturalists and marine biologists who are always on hand to answer your questions.
 With a bar, live entertainment, a fantastic restaurant serving all your meals, and cosy cabins with views of the ocean, you’ll sail in supreme comfort.